Ramat Rachel: History

 The kibbutz was established in 1926 by members of the Gdud HaAvoda labor brigade.
 Their goal was to settle in Jerusalem and earn their livelihood from manual labor, working in such trades as stonecutting, housing construction and haulage.
 After living in a temporary camp in Jerusalem, a group of ten pioneers settled on a stony plot of land on an 803-metre high hill south of the city.
 The kibbutz was destroyed by the Arabs in the riots of 1929.
 Hundreds of Arabs attacked the training farm and burned it to the ground.

 The settlers returned to the site a year later.
 According to a census conducted in 1931 by the British Mandate authorities, Ramat Rachel had a population of 131, in 45 houses.

 During the 1948 Arab–Israeli War, it was temporarily cut off from the city.

+Ramat Rachel is located near the 1949 armistice border between Israel and Jordan.
+On 23 September 1956, Jordanian Legion soldiers from positions near the Mar Elias Monastery shot and killed four Israeli archaeologists, including Jacob Pinkerfield, who were working near the kibbutz.

 In 1967, it was the target of intensive artillery shelling from Jordanian positions.
 As the borders of Jerusalem were expanded southward, the kibbutz was surrounded from all sides by the city's municipal borders.
 In 1990, the kibbutz had a population of 140 adults and 150 children.